This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using WordPress.

-In this article, we present a number of surprising statistics about WordPress that will help you understand why millions of businesses around the world use WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.
+In this blog post, we present a number of impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for a new WordPress website.
+- 22 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are over 60 million installations of WordPress.
-This number is growing every day.
+- There are well over 60 million installations of WordPress.
+This number grows significantly everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites worldwide are driven by WordPress.